Skip to main content

 We encourage you to review Clinical Policy Bulletin 0327: Infertility, and Clinical Policy Bulletin 0358: Invasive Prenatal Diagnosis of Genetic Diseases before you complete the precertification request form.
 Applicable criteria may vary due to state mandates, and plan customization; please check plan documents for plan-specific information.

-If you need help finding infertility doctor that participates in your plan, use our provider search tool to find a reproductive endocrinologist.
+If you need help finding an infertility doctor that participates in your plan, use our provider search tool to find a reproductive endocrinologist.

 Aetna has an Institute of Excellence (IOE) infertility network, which includes a limited network of providers with outstanding performance.
 They offer high-quality, high-value infertility care.
 You can also find these providers by using our provider search tool.